joshbegley/nyt-latest/README.md

 `The case against Ms. Maxwell is based on the accounts of four women whom prosecutors say she enticed to engage in sex acts with Jeffrey Epstein when they were underage.`\
 https://nytimes.com/2021/11/29/nyregion/ghislaine-maxwell-charges.html?searchResultPosition=5

-**Twitter’s Jack Dorsey Expected to Step Down from C.E.O.
+**Twitter’s Jack Dorsey Steps Down From C.E.O.
 Role**\
-`The social media pioneer, whose name has become synonymous with Twitter, is also the chief executive of another company, Square.`\
+`The social media pioneer, whose name has become synonymous with the company, will be replaced by Twitter’s chief technology officer, Parag Agrawal.`\
 https://nytimes.com/2021/11/29/technology/jack-dorsey-twitter.html?searchResultPosition=6

 **Antiviral Covid Pills Are Coming.
 Will There Be Enough Tests?**\